 - Great for dinner at home

 - Great for family gatherings or work parties

 Be sure and have a taste of our baked version as well.

-- When this is finished cooking in the crockpot, transfer the contents to an oven-safe dish is place them on the highest oven rack, under the broiler for 3-5 minutes.
+When cooking in the crockpot is finished, transfer the contents to an oven-safe dish and place them on the highest oven rack, under the broiler for 3-5 minutes.

 Other delicious slow cooker recipes

 - Slow Cooker Rosemary Beef Tips Recipe

 - 3 to 4 lbs Yukon Gold Potatoes peeled and thinly sliced